• THE CORNFLOWER •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Biscutelle Commune

-In France it is in danger of extinction in some regions.
+In France, it is in danger of extinction in certain regions.
 It is distinguished by its bristly habit and yellow inflorescences.

 • THE SAINFOIN CULTIVATED •